rhine59/ebike/README.md

 - Multimeter - 0 volts to 40 volts DC.
 - Watch makers screwdrivers to adjust output voltage of DC Buck converter.
-- Heatshrink tubing to provide electrical isolation and assembly strength.
+- Heatshrink tubing to provide electrical isolation and assembly strength. `£2`
-- Wires for connecting components.
-You will need the female ended connectors, but not the male ends.
+- Dupont Jump Wires for connecting components.
+You will need the female ended connectors, but not the male ends. `£2`
 - Solder / Flux / Iron - I assume that you have access to this already.

 ## Sourcing components and building the bootloader.